-The ONC Interoperability, Information Blocking, and Health IT Certification Program Final Rule ("ONC Final Rule")
+The ONC Interoperability, Information Blocking and Health IT Certification Program Final Rule ("ONC Final Rule")

-On March 9, 2020, the Office of the National Coordinator for Health Information Technology (ONC), which is charged with supporting the adoption of health information technology, released long-awaited regulations implementing certain provisions of the 21stCentury Cures Act (the "Cures Act") meant to advance interoperability and support the access, exchange and use of EHI, including significant changes to ONC's Health IT Certification Program.
+On March 9, 2020, the Office of the National Coordinator for Health Information Technology (ONC), which is charged with supporting the adoption of health information technology, released long-awaited regulations implementing certain provisions of the 21st Century Cures Act (the "Cures Act") meant to advance interoperability and support the access, exchange and use of EHI, including significant changes to ONC's Health IT Certification Program.1

 One key component of the Final Rule is the implementation of Section 4004 of the Cures Act, which created new federal penalties to deter the practice of information blocking.
 Broadly speaking, information blocking is any practice that may interfere with the use, access or exchange of EHI and that is not "reasonable and necessary."
 The Final Rule establishes key definitions around the individuals and entities that are "covered actors" subject to penalties for information blocking.
-It also finalizes exceptions to the definition for activities are "reasonable and necessary," including a "content and manner" exception that will allow covered actors to restrict content to a more limited set of EHI.
-These regulations are technically effective on June 30, 2020, but ONC delayed the compliance date until November 2, 2020.
+It also finalizes exceptions to the definition for activities that are "reasonable and necessary," including a "content and manner" exception that will allow covered actors to restrict content to a more limited set of EHI.
+Compliance with these regulations was initially required by November 2, 2020.
+In the Interim Final Rule, ONC pushes back the compliance date until April 5, 2021.2